Fofi Gennimata: Political career

-Leader of PASOK
+Leader of PASOK (2015–2021)

 Gennimata was elected as Leader of the Panhellenic Socialist Movement at their tenth conference in 2015, after Evangelos Venizelos stepped down as leader a year before the conclusion of his term.
 She won the leadership election with 51% of the vote, beating Odysseas Konstantinopoulos and Andreas Loverdos.

 On 30 August 2015, together with the chairman of DIMAR Thanasis Theocharopoulos she announced that both parties would unite in a single candidacy called Democratic Alignment (DISI) for the September 2015 snap election and she would be the one to lead it.
 The candidacy won 17 seats, 4 more than the seats PASOK won in the January election.

 On 20 November 2017 Gennimata was elected as leader of Movement for Change with 56% of the vote, beating Nikos Androulakis.
 On 24 November 2017, she was re-elected as president of PASOK.
 In early 2021, Gennimata announced that she was seeking her re-election as leader of Movement for Change.
-On 12 October 2021, Gennimata was hospitalized due to health reasons and announced her withdrawal from the party leadership.
+On 12 October 2021, Gennimata was hospitalized for health reasons and announced her withdrawal from the party leadership.